vatsaldutt/CRYSTAL-legacy/README.md

 ### Features

-* Basic machine learning–based intent classification
+* ML-based intent classification using Keras and bag-of-words tokenization
-* Simple word tokenization for prompt generalization
-* Rule-based response selection
+* Rule-based response selection with randomized replies
+* Voice input using Google Speech Recognition
+* Text-to-speech output via gTTS
-* Multilingual input/output using Google Translate
+* Full multilingual support using Google Translate
-* Early speech recognition experiments
+* Wake-word detection
+* Website launching via voice or text commands
+* Wikipedia search with automatic fallback to Google search
+* Email sending via SMTP (predefined contacts)
+* Time and date awareness
-* Custom Tkinter-based graphical interface
+* Custom full-screen Tkinter GUI

+### Intent-Based Actions (Early Assistant Capabilities)

+Beyond conversational replies, CRYSTAL0 supported several action-oriented intents.
+These intents triggered direct system or web actions rather than static responses.

+Examples include:

+* **Website Launching**
+  Voice or text commands such as “open YouTube” or “open Google” triggered browser launches using Python’s `webbrowser` module.

+* **Wikipedia Search**
+  Informational queries were routed to Wikipedia, summarized, and read aloud.
+If a page was unavailable or ambiguous, CRYSTAL0 automatically fell back to a Google search.

+* **Email Sending**
+  Predefined email intents allowed CRYSTAL0 to send emails via SMTP using voice input for message content.

+These capabilities were implemented through intent classification combined with hard-coded execution logic, rather than dynamic reasoning or planning.

 ### What It Was (and Wasn’t)

-CRYSTAL0 was not a true conversational AI, nor was it context-aware or generative.
-It was a proof-of-concept and learning milestone, the foundation that made later versions possible.
-Think of it as the “hello world” phase of CRYSTAL, but with ambition.
+CRYSTAL0 was not a conversationally intelligent system, nor did it maintain memory, context, or reasoning capabilities.
+Its “intelligence” was limited to intent classification and hard-coded behaviors.

+However, it was an early voice-enabled personal assistant prototype that combined machine learning, UI design, speech I/O, translation, and action execution in a single system.

 This version is preserved just for history, showing the evolution from a simple rule-based chatbot into more advanced CRYSTAL iterations.